mikeysklar/5wayjoy/README.md

 5wayjoy
 ---

-Tactile 5 way joystick used in combination with fingertips as part of micro-chording.
+Tactile 5 way joystick used in combination with fingertips as part of [micro-chorder](https://github.com/mikeysklar/micro-chorder).
 A one handed chording keyboard.

 An addition I2C hub and controller is used to run the CircuitPython code needed to translate chords into ascii chars.